-Tax debt issues can be complicated and can take time to resolve.
+Issues with tax balances can be complicated and can take time to resolve.
 Sometimes it requires waiting months for the IRS to respond and sometimes it means meeting deadlines to get certain documentation in.
-We deal with different types of tax debt cases each month and know that every case is different.
-Our team at Polston Tax works to try and get the best tax debt resolution for our client.
+We deal with different types of tax cases each month and know that every case is different.
+Our team at Polston Tax works to try and get the best and most ideal resolution for our clients.
 Here are two cases that we were able to resolve this month!

-Case #2: A bad accountant can not only mess with your money, but they can also get you into tax debt.
-Unfortunately, that’s what happened to our next client.
+Case #2: A bad accountant can not only mess with your money, but they can also cause you to owe tax balances.
+Unfortunately, that is what happened to our next client.
 Their accountant had messed up several of their tax returns and our client ended up owing a large sum to the IRS.
-She tried doing her taxes on her own and ended up not filing a few tax returns adding to her tax debt.
+She tried doing her taxes on her own and ended up not filing a few tax returns, which only added to her tax balances.
 When she came to us, she was desperate for help.
 The first thing we did was pull transcripts of her account to see what years she owed for and how much she owed.
 Once we did that, we started preparing the missing tax returns.
 The IRS will not negotiate a tax resolution unless you are compliant and have all your returns filed.
 Once we had her complaint, we put together a financial analysis and determined that she would possibly qualify for an Offer in Compromise.
 We put together the paperwork and filed the offer.
 It took over nine months for the IRS to respond, and when they did, they rejected the offer.
 We appealed this rejection and had to wait several more months for the IRS to assign an appeals agent.
-Once we had an agent, we submitted more documentation proving our client’s financial hardship and her inability to pay the tax debt in full.
+Once we had an agent, we submitted more documentation proving our client’s financial hardship and her inability to pay her taxes owed in full.
 The IRS agreed and our offer was approved saving our client over $226,000!